thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/initializing-an-application/using-a-template/index.md

 The simplest way to initialize a new application is to use a ready-made template as its base.
 If you need more control you may consider [starting from scratch](../starting-from-scratch/).

-## Using the default template
+## Using a ready-made template

-To initialize a new application based on the default template run the following commands:
+To initialize a new application based on a ready-made template run the following commands, and select a template when asked for:

 ```shell
 $ mkdir <app>